Universal-Computer-Solutions/arm-opnsense-vpn/README.md

 ## Post-Deployment Steps

-1. **Restrict NSG rules** — update the SSH and HTTPS inbound rules on `nsg-nic-<vmName>-wan` to allow only your MSP management IP rather than `*`
-2. **Set static private IPs** — set both NIC private IPs to static in Azure to prevent reassignment on VM restart
+1. **Set static private IPs** — set both NIC private IPs to static in Azure to prevent reassignment on VM restart
-3. **Configure OPNsense** — log in via SSH or the web UI and configure:
+2. **Configure OPNsense** — log in via Serial Console or the web UI and configure:
    - WAN/LAN interface assignments
    - VPN tunnel(s)
    - Firewall rules
-   - `/usr/local/etc/monit-webhook.env` with customer HaloPSA URL and client ID
+   - Firewall Aliases used for HaloPSA alert integration
-4. **Verify routing** — confirm route table is associated with the correct subnets and test connectivity from a VM on each associated subnet
+3. **Verify routing** — confirm route table is associated with the correct subnets and test connectivity from a VM on each associated subnet

 ## Updating the Image